piknotech/gnimag/gnimag/README.md

 To create a new library, create a new target and choose macOS -> Framework.

-Currently, building all targets simultaneously does not work due to an Xcode bug.
-Therefore, you must build all targets manually.
-Therefore, select the according scheme and build it.
-Do this iteratively until reaching MacCLI, the highest-level module.
+To build the project, you can either build all targets at once with the `All` scheme, or build each target separately.

-This is the module import graph:
+This is the module/target import graph:

 ![](Images/ModuleImportGraph.png)